libktx/ktx/math/README.md

   - `withRandomRotation` replace `setToRandomRotation` and return a new vector of same length and a random rotation
   - `withAngleDeg()` and `withAngleRad` replace `setAngle` and `setAngleRad` and return a new vector of same length and the given angle to x-axis
-  - `cpy` is not provided and is not necessary.
+  - `cpy` is deprecated and is not necessary.
 Immutable vectors can be safely shared.
+However since `ImmutableVector` is a `data class`, there is a `copy(x, y)` method available allowing to easily create new vectors based on existing ones.
   - `set(x, y)` and `setZero()` are not provided.
   - Functions dealing with angles in degree are suffixed with `Deg` and all returns values between `-180` and `+180`.
   - All angle functions return the angle toward positive y-axis.